riverbed/Riverbed-Community-Toolkit/301-opentelemetry-on-kubernetes-with-apm-collector-daemonset-and-python-app/README.md

 ## Prerequisites

-1. a SaaS account for [ALLUVIO Aternity APM](https://www.riverbed.com/products/application-performance-monitoring)
+1. a SaaS account for [ALLUVIO Aternity APM](https://www.riverbed.com/products/application-performance-monitoring) with a license for OpenTelemetry

 2. a Kubernetes cluster ready and manageable using kubectl CLI